 3. THE STATE AGENCY RESPONSIBLE FOR PROVIDING MENTAL HEALTH SERVICES.

-DVR has a MOU that guides the Maine Department of Labor’s Bureau of Rehabilitation Services (BRS), through its Division for the Blind and Visually Impaired and the Division of Vocational Rehabilitation, and the Maine Department of Health and Human Services (DHHS), through its Office of Substance Abuse and Mental Health Services (SAMHS), in the course of planning and implementing an aligned service delivery system that promotes evidence–based practices.
+DVR has a MOU that guides the Maine Department of Labor’s Bureau of Rehabilitation Services (BRS), through its Division for the Blind and Visually Impaired and the Division of Vocational Rehabilitation, and the Maine Department of Health and Human Services (DHHS), through its Office of Behavioral Health (DHHS-OBH), in the course of planning and implementing an aligned service delivery system that promotes evidence–based practices.
 It contains information about policies and processes that pertain to maintaining and enhancing the relationship between these two entities.”

 A new MOU, to reflect all requirements of WIOA, is in final development.

-In addition to providing ongoing employment support to more than 200 employed individuals with mental illness through contracts with CRP’s, the DHHS Office of Substance Abuse and Mental Health Services (SAMHS) has several initiatives currently underway to promote employment among the individuals they serve:
+In addition to providing ongoing employment support to more than 200 employed individuals with mental illness through contracts with CRP’s, the DHHS Office of Behavioral Health (DHHS-OBH) has several initiatives currently underway to promote employment among the individuals they serve:

-Community Employment Specialist Program: SAMHS contracts with Maine Medical Center’s Vocational Services to provide Employment Specialists that are embedded in behavioral health organizations across the state to assist individuals living with serious mental illness.
+Community Employment Specialist Program: DHHS-OBH contracts with Maine Medical Center’s Vocational Services to provide Employment Specialists that are embedded in behavioral health organizations across the state to assist individuals living with serious mental illness.
 They assist with career exploration and securing employment, and provide other supports as needed.
 In keeping with best practices, these Employment Specialists work as a team with behavioral health professionals to improve outcomes.
 This service is supplemental and not necessarily a replacement service for Vocational Rehabilitation services through the DOL Bureau of Rehabilitation Services.

 The Clubhouse Model of Psychiatric Rehabilitation: Clubhouses help support members with overcoming barriers to employment by offering a variety of services such as in-house prevocational programs, transitional employment and competitive employment in the community with or without Supported Employment services.
 Prevocational programs give members the opportunity to contribute to the daily operation of the clubhouse on a volunteer basis while learning valuable skills.
-Transitional employment offers members the chance to work at temporary part time jobs through Clubhouse partnerships with local employers, with on-the-job support from both the Clubhouse and the employer.
+Transitional employment (not supported through Vocational Rehabilitation) offers members the chance to work at temporary part time jobs through Clubhouse partnerships with local employers, with on-the-job support from both the Clubhouse and the employer.
 Members also work in permanent positions in the community, at a job of their choosing, with SE as needed.
 There are four clubhouses in Maine.

-Business to Business Strategies In partnership with the Department of Health and Human Services, DVR participates in the newly-launched Maine Workplace & Disability Connection housed at the Maine Retail Association.
-This business to business platform will connect and support Maine employers hiring and retaining employees with disabilities.
-Participating employers focus on assisting businesses in attracting and retaining new employees and customers with disabilities, developing business leaders who value diversity and actively work to promote strong communities that include individuals with disabilities, and increasing opportunities for businesses to expand their diversity recruiting efforts, not as a social model but as a business case to recruit talent and better serve their customers.

 Promoting Employment Through Traditional Mental Health Services: Both the primary Community Support Services (Community Integration Services, Assertive Community Treatment and Community Rehabilitation Services), as well as Behavioral Health

 Home services require the development of an Individual Support Plan (ISP).
 Every 90 days, through the Individual Support Planning process, individuals receiving these services are asked about their vocational status and about unmet vocational needs.
-SAMHS funds specific employment services and collaborates with the Department of Labor’s Division of Vocational Rehabilitation to provide resources to address vocational needs.
+DHHS-OBH funds specific employment services and collaborates with the Department of Labor’s Division of Vocational Rehabilitation to provide resources to address vocational needs.
 In keeping with the fidelity of the model, all ACT teams are required to have an employment specialist.